tanya-al/CS130Example/README.md

 3. ```test_transactions_invalid_parameters```: tests whether the transactions server endpoint returns error code 400 (Bad Request) when the client passes bad input parameters in the url, such as a letter for userId, which should be an integer
    - Success: the transactions endpoint returns error code 400 for each of the bad requests
-   - Failure: the transactions endpoint returns anything besides the 400 error code for any of the bad requests, such as a success
+   - Failure: the transactions endpoint returns anything besides the 400 error code for any of the bad requests, such as a 200 success code

 ##### receipt_img tests